-Earmarking revenue from the existing sales tax collected for sales of sugar-sweetened beverages would generate approximately \$26,000 for a new Fresh Food Financing Fund. public-private partnership.
-Yet another amendment proposed requiring the Tennessee Department of Human Services to contract with one or more qualified nonprofit organizations or CDFIs.
-CDFIs are "specialized community based financial institutions with a primary mission to promote economic development by providing financial products and services to people and communities underserved by traditional financial institutions, particularly in low income communities" and include "community development banks and credit unions, and non-regulated institutions such as non-profit loan funds or venture capital funds," according to the CDFI Coalition, a national advocacy organization for CDFIs.15
+Earmarking revenue from the existing sales tax collected for sales of sugar-sweetened beverages would generate approximately \$26,000 for a new Fresh Food Financing Fund. and loans to private businesses for food desert relief through a publicprivate partnership.
+Yet another amendment proposed requiring the Tennessee Department of Human Services (DHS) to contract with one or more qualified nonprofit organizations or CDFIs.
+CDFIs are "specialized community based financial institutions with a primary mission to promote economic development by providing financial products and services to people and communities underserved by traditional financial institutions, particularly in low income communities" and include "community development banks and credit unions, and non-regulated institutions such as nonprofit loan funds or venture capital funds," according to the CDFI Coalition, a national advocacy organization for CDFIs.15

-In 2014, House Bill 2080 by Representative Love, and its companion Senate Bill 2082 by Senator Norris was filed and if passed would have established a grant and loan pilot program, creating a fund to be known as the "Fresh Food Financing Fund" and earmarking the revenue generated from six-hundred twenty-five ten thousandths percent (.0625%) of the tax revenue from the existing tax collected for retail sales of sugar-sweetened beverages that are taxed as food at 4%.16 The bill was never brought before a subcommittee or committee.
+In 2014, House Bill 2080 by Representative Love and its companion Senate Bill 2082 by Senator Norris were filed and if passed would have established a grant and loan pilot program, creating a fund to be known as the "Fresh Food Financing Fund" and earmarking the revenue generated from six-hundred twenty-five ten thousandths percent (.0625%) of the tax revenue from the existing tax collected for retail sales of sugar-sweetened beverages that are taxed as food at 4%.16 The bill was never brought before a subcommittee or committee.
 In 2018, Representative Love and Senator Norris refiled the legislation as House Bill 2120 and Senate Bill 2634.
-The Fiscal Review Committee, in recently revised estimates, calculated that the earmarked revenue from the existing tax for sugarsweetened beverages would generate approximately \$26,000 for a new Fresh Food Financing Fund.17 The Tennessee Department of Revenue has raised concerns associated with updating its systems to account for the proposed dedicated revenue stream.18 Similar concerns have been raised by stakeholders representing food retailers, which would likely incur some costs associated with updating their systems for remitting sales taxes.19 The General Assembly passed an amended version of the legislation, chaptered as Public Chapter 795, Acts of 2018, which required the study leading to this report.
-See Appendix A for a copy of the Act.
+The Fiscal Review Committee, in recently revised estimates, calculated that the earmarked revenue from the existing tax for sugar-sweetened beverages would generate approximately \$26,000 for a new Fresh Food Financing Fund.17 The Tennessee Department of Revenue has raised concerns associated with updating its systems to account for the proposed dedicated revenue stream.18 Similar concerns have been raised by stakeholders representing food retailers, which would likely incur some costs associated with updating their systems for remitting sales taxes.19 The General Assembly passed an amended version of the legislation, Public Chapter 795, Acts of 2018, which required the study leading to this report.
+See appendix A for a copy of the Act.